The JEA/NSPA National High School Journalism Convention is the largest gathering of high school journalists in the country.

 Typically, the on-site conventions comprise around 300 breakout sessions.

-If you are willing and able to participate in the fall convention, please complete this short form.
+If you are willing and able to participate in the spring convention, please complete this short form.

 The form includes:

 - Session title

 Members and other individuals interested in supporting the goals and programs of JEA, NSPA and scholastic journalism are invited to submit convention program proposals for sessions at the national convention.
 This invitation is extended to teachers/advisers, professional journalists and students in editorial leadership positions.
 Proposals must be received by Jan.
 15 (spring convention) or Aug.
 15 (fall convention), to be listed in the registration booklet.
 If the deadline has passed, please contact Lindsay Porter at 785-532-5563 or Porter@jea.org to see if speaking times are still available.

 Each person submitting a proposal will be notified by email six to eight weeks before the convention of the status of that proposal.

 The number of proposals accepted will be determined by the number of rooms and available time slots.
 The program committee will look for variety and coverage of topics appropriate for student journalists involved in yearbooks, newspapers, newsmagazines, literary magazines, online news and broadcasting.
 In addition, the committee will consider topics appropriate for advisers.

 Advisers, professionals and student are invited to submit proposals on topics including, but not limited to, these curricular areas:

 - Design — basics of design, typography, use of color, white space, front page design, double-page spread design, trends, infographics